bentlema/puppet-tutorial-pe/tutorial/vbox/11-Roles-and-Profiles.md

 See:  [Further Reading](../YY-Further-Reading.md)

-Roles and Profiles are just puppet manifests containing a class definitions and some code.
+Roles and Profiles are just puppet manifests containing a set of class definitions and some code.
 There's nothing special about them from Puppet's point of view.
-Puppet doesn't have any knowledge about something called a Role or something called a Profile.
+Puppet doesn't have any knowledge about something called a "Role" or something called a "Profile".
 We, as the Puppet Code Maintainer, have simply chosen to use those names, and it **us** that enforces their use.
 To puppet, a role class or a profile class is just another class.
 You could just as easily replace 'Role' with 'Foo' and 'Profile' with 'Bar', and you could acomplish